BinaryDennis/SwiftPocketBible/README.md

-# :blue_book: Swifties
+# :blue_book: The Swift Pocket Bible
-The Swift pocket Bible is a collection of brief explanations and examples of various important aspects of Swift :sparkles:
+The **Swift Pocket Bible** is a collection of brief explanations and examples of various important aspects of Swift :sparkles:

 ## Overview info